accelerated-dumpling/splunk/queries.md

 ### merge/summarize/consolidate data
 If a log source splits information into separate events but you need to join them together for subsequent queries.
-You can use transaction, currency or stats.
-The following uses stats to join the information on a common field, user.
+You can use **transaction**, **currency** or **stats**.
+The following uses stats to join the information on a common field, *user*.
 ```
 <query>
 | stats values(*) as * by _time user